Chess-Spyder/pgn4people-poc-demo/README.md

 All of the other Flask “routes,” while not hidden from visitors, are only implementation details.

-## The `/node/nnn` routes are used for navigating the tree
+## The `/node/*nnn*` routes are used for navigating the tree
 When the root route (`"/"`) is reached, it is effectively redirected to `/node/0`, which displays the variations table, treating the original main line in the PGN as the main line to be displayed.

 As I learned from [pgn4people-poc](https://github.com/jimratliff/pgn4people-poc), any alternative variation can be identified and fully represented by simply a single node ID.
 (There is a one-to-one correspondence between the set of possible “lines/variations” and the set of terminal nodes.
 For any terminal node, the path that leads there can be specified as a set of deviations (node_id, edge), where edge has a nonzero index, i.e., is not the locally mainline move at node_id.
 The last such deviation (i.e., has no successor deviation on that path) implies all prior deviations.
 Thus, the node_id of the last such deviation uniquely determines the entire line.)

 Each alternative halfmove on the variations table corresponds to a particular node.
 (This is the destination node to which the chosen action leads.)
-Let that node has id n.
-Then clicking on that chosen alternative halfmove should take us to route `/node/n`.
+Let that node have id *n*.
+Then clicking on that chosen alternative halfmove should take us to route `/node/*n*`.

-We implement this by wrapping each alternative halfmove in a `<a>` anchor element, e.g., tag `<a src=/node/nnn>…Be5<a>`.
+We implement this by wrapping each alternative halfmove in a `<a>` anchor element, e.g., tag `<a src=/node/*nnn*>…Be5<a>`.
 Clicking on that halfmove takes control to the `/node/nnn` route, which tells the app to display the variations table for the unique main line that reaches node nnn and has no downstream deviations from locally mainline moves.

 ## The `/dump_pgn` outputs verbatim the stored sample PGN file
 The `/dump_pgn` outputs verbatim the stored sample PGN file.